Impact Stories

 North Carolina Leads the Nation in K–3 Literacy

-The end of the year reading diagnostic data revealed North Dakota K–3 students were outpacing the rest of the nation thanks to efforts made with COVID relief funds.
+The end of the year reading diagnostic data revealed North Carolina K–3 students were outpacing the rest of the nation thanks to efforts made with COVID relief funds.

 • State(s): North Carolina